Snaacky/thewiki/docs/tutorials/mpv.md

 D cycle deband
 ```

-Now you can press `d` to enable or disable debanding
+Now you can press `shift + d` to enable or disable debanding.

 ### Restyling subtitles